 Thanks to $9m worth of funding, a third of it funded by Napier City Council and two thirds by NZTA, Hastings’ iWay network is being extended into Napier.

-By 2019 Napier should have 36.5km of new on-road cycle lanes and off-road pathways, the latter able to be used by many others including pedestrians, dog walkers and mobility scooters.
+By 2019 Napier had 36.5km of new on-road cycle lanes and off-road pathways, the latter able to be used by many others including pedestrians, dog walkers and mobility scooters.

 The iWay Napier network is aimed at connecting residential areas with employment areas, schools and education centres, reserves and recreational areas.